 A laptop computer is required for your adacemic courses at Johnson.
 CNET can offer some assistance in choosing the right brand and model.
 Apple, Dell, and HP offer educational discounts on their computers and can be accessed through the Cornell Store.
 Johnson Technology Services is most experienced with Dell computers, so to get the most effective and efficient troubleshooting service, you may want to consider purchasing a Dell.
 Other manufacturers introduce differences that may require additional time from Technology Services to support your computer.

 - Hardware: A Laptop less than 2 years old

-- Operating system: Windows 7 or Mac OS X with Windows 7 Boot Camp or Parallels Media: Many students find that a USB flash drive is convenient for file transfers, but it is not required.
+- Operating system: Windows 7 (or later) or Mac OS X with Windows 7 Boot Camp or Parallels Media: Many students find that a USB flash drive is convenient for file transfers, but it is not required.

 - Wireless capability: 802.11 b/g/n

 Many students find using a Smart Phone at Johnson to be convenient; however, a smart phone is not required.
 The following is Johnson’s phone recommendation if you are considering a new purchase.